aardjon/trad/doc/architecture.md

 ## 12.1 Important terms

+- Ban: Legal prohibition to climb on a certain summit (or route), usually temporarily due to nature protection
 - Grade: Difficulty of a climbing route, measured e.g. with UIAA or Saxon scale.
 - Knowledgebase: Encyclopaedia with climbing related information, e.g. regulations or knots.
 - Route: The path by which a climber reaches the top of a mountain.